 - Buying and reselling high-value goods like artworks and jewellery

-- Investing in other legitimate businesses
+- Investing in other legitimate businesses and loan schemes.

 - Transferring funds between bank accounts between financial institutions or within the same institutions